 The Village of Dryden is committed to improving the condition of Montgomery Park.
 The Village formed the Montgomery Park Revitalization Committee to coordinate this effort.
-The Committee is comprised of Village residents David Cutter, Debbie Fisher, Mary Kirkwyland, Kevin Laughbaker, and Susanna VanSant (Chair), with Village Board liaison, Tom Sinclair.
+The Committee is comprised of Village residents David Cutter, Debbie Fisher, Mary Kirkwyland, Kevin Laubacker, and Susanna VanSant (Chair), and Village Board members, Tom Sinclair and Randy Sterling.

 In 2014 the Village was awarded a grant from the Creating Healthy Places Project and hired Rick Manning, Landscape Architect, ASLA, to work with the committee to create a park revitalization plan and strategy.
 Rick was assisted by Margaret Soulstein, Landscape Designer.